 The key is going to be standardizing your API architecture around protocols like REST, and either gRPC or GraphQL support.
 Ensure that you also consider global regulations, particularly as they evolve.

-Any systems you create will need to have low latency, high availability, and strong observability.
+Any systems you create will need to have low latency and high availability.

 Security, Compliance, and Resilience at Scale